crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 ## About

-The Bridge is a object that represents the Philips Hue Bridge.
-This object is used to communicate to the actual Philips Hue bridge it represents and it's lights.
+The Bridge is an object that represents the Philips Hue Bridge.
+This object is used to communicate to the actual Philips Hue bridge it represents and the bridge's lights.

 ## Usage